stephenajulu/julzinsight.co/content/services/open-source-solutions.md

 - Manage hardware, software, and data centers.
 Link Asset inventory to the Helpdesk and get 360° control of your IT and business infrastructure.
 - Track your expenses, contracts, and suppliers, create new inventory objects, manage user databases, and make reports.
 - Track licenses including SSL, and software licenses, and be notified when they expire.
+#### Immich: Never lose marketing material and organization photos again
+- It's a photo and video management solution
+- Comes with facial recognition
+- Has machine learning
+- You can share entire albums or individual pictures
+#### InvoiceNinja: Make it easy for clients to pay you
+- It's an invoicing  software
+- Allows you to accept payments online
+- Features time-tracking tasks & projects
+- Track inventory, categorize vendors, re-invoice expenses
+- Connect bank & financial accounts to import & sync transactions automatically from your bank, credit cards, and PayPal data.
+- Includes ready-made templates
 #### Odoo: All your business on one platform
 - It's a suite of open source business apps
 - It covers all your company needs: CRM, eCommerce, accounting, inventory, point of sale, project management, digital signing, knowledge base, human resource, helpdesk, website builder, elearning, live chat, blog, document management, spreadsheets, invoicing, marketing, VoIP,  etc